</

 What about fluorinated gases which have global warming potential?

 Fluorinated gases are potent greenhouse gases but are quite different from the others we are familiar with.
-Unlike CO2, methane and nitrous oxide, they are not produced from fossil fuel combustion or leakage from fossil fuel equipment and pipelines.
+Unlike CO2, methane, and nitrous oxide, they are not produced from fossil fuel combustion or leakage from fossil fuel equipment and pipelines.
 They are produced industrially for refrigeration and some other applications.

 After the Montreal Protocol was signed in 1987 to eliminate the use of Freon® and other chemicals that harm the protective stratospheric ozone layer, they were replaced by other fluorine-containing gases that don’t have that effect.
-Unfortunately, those replacements — hydrofluorocarbons (HFCs) — were later found to have global warming potential (GWP) many thousands of times greater than that of CO2.
+Unfortunately, those replacements — hydrofluorocarbons (HFCs) — were later found to have global warming potential many thousands of times greater than that of CO2.

 What is the provision to start carbon dividend payments before carbon fee collection?